aubrey-sherman/warbler/notes.md

     - redirect the user to profile page
 2. update the edit.jinja template

+# Parking Lot for Styling
+TODO: Update styling for uniformity buttons in nav bar log-in button

 Running questions:
 - do we need form = csrf.form within followers/unfollowers? what is different about that vs log out in app.py -- only thing that looks different is that we are using it